AdrianaQyL/lucky-draw/README.md

  $ npm install
  $ npm start
 ```
-These commands will run the project in development mode.
-Open browser and type http://localhost:3000 to view it.
+These commands will run the frontend project in development mode.
+Open your browser and type http://localhost:3000 to view it.

 <!-- ## Deployed online version -->